 First, we're going to find the natural waist.
 It is the most important reference point for many measurements.
 Take a piece of elastic and pin or clip it around the waist so that it is snug enough not to slide.
 Have the model do a few side bends so the elastic will move to the position on it's own.
 The elastic will not be parallel to the floor, and that's okay for this measurement.

-The natural waist is going to seem high, particularly on men.
+The natural waist is going to seem high, particularly on the Y body type.
 A good point of reference is that the natural waist is close to where the elbow is when the arms are down.
 Don’t put the elastic where you usually wear your pants or skirts.
 Patternmaker Pro drafts take the high, natural waist into account when the patterns are drawn.

 The waist elastic will stay in place throughout the measurement process.
 It is used extensively for reference.

-Next, put the chain or string around the neck.
+Next, put a chain or string around the neck.
 You don't want it too snug or hanging way down.
 You want the chain to lay where a collar would meet the neckline of a shirt.
 This is quite high on the neck.
 The chain/string should be in the pit of throat at center front and touch the cervical back.

 Now you need to find the shoulder point on each side.
 Use your finger and press down on the top of the arm at the shoulder until you can feel that little bone that protrudes.
 As the model moves the arm up and down, the bone is stationary and sits just at the hinging area.